Contact Us:

 LOOK NOT DOWN ON THE DAYS OF LITTLE BEGINNINGS (ZECH.
 4:10)

-The above statement suits the gradual growth of the Hugh Goldie academic from 1920’s till date.
-The indigenous Theological institution of the Presbyterian Church of Nigeria was founded in 1918 in Creek Town Calabar with the Rev. Hugh Goldie as its principal.
-In 1926 the institution was transferred to Arochukwu its present site named after The Rev. Hugh Goldie.
+The above statement suits the gradual growth of the Hugh Goldie academic from the 1920s to date.
+The Indigenous theological institution of the Presbyterian Church of Nigeria was founded in 1918 in Creek Town, Calabar, with the Rev. Hugh Goldie as its principal.
+In 1926, the institution was transferred to Arochukwu, its present site, named after the Rev. Hugh Goldie.

 HUGH GOLDIE (1815-1895)

-The Rev, Hugh Goldie was born in Kilwinning Ayrshire in 1815.
-He joined the United Presbyterian Church Mission of Scotland mission in 1848 to serve in Calabar field after spending few years in Jamaica 1840-1847.
+The Rev. Hugh Goldie was born in Kilwinning, Ayrshire, in 1815.
+He joined the United Presbyterian Church Mission of Scotland in 1848 to serve in the Calabar field after spending a few years in Jamaica (1840-1847).
 He headed the Calabar mission field for fifty years.
-He was a great scholar in Efik language.
-He wrote the Efik Dictionary and translated the bible into New Testament and the Psalms into Efik.
+He was a great scholar of the Efik language.
+He wrote the Efik Dictionary and translated the Bible into the New Testament and the Psalms into Efik.
 He died here in Nigeria in 1895.

 ACADEMIC ACTIVITIES